The Pictish Stones of Raasay

 Conclusion

-So what are we to make of Raasay’s unusual standing stones?
-The first is to recognise the inauthentic nature of the most “famous” of the stones.
+So, what can we conclude about Raasay’s unusual standing stones?
+First, we must recognise the inauthentic nature of the most “famous” stone.
 It was not designed to stand where it is currently located and was unlikely to have been a solitary object.
-It was possibly one part of the ancient boundary or “sanctuary” markings for the St Moluags church and lands.
-There may have been multiple stones but at some point they become obsolete and neglected.
-It may have been the Macleods moving to the south of Raasay from Brochel that finally invalidated these ancient boundaries, though it’s hard to know exactly.
-By the time Boswell and Johnson visited, only the carving and cross on the battery remained visible and there was little no agreement on what the stones were used for.
+It may have been part of the ancient boundary or “sanctuary” markings for St Moluag’s church and lands.
+There may have been multiple stones, but at some point, they became obsolete and neglected.
+It is possible that the MacLeods’ move south from Brochel invalidated these ancient boundaries, although the exact reasons remain unclear.
+By the time Boswell and Johnson visited, only the carving and cross on the battery were visible, and there was little agreement on the purpose of the stones.

-The second point is to recognise the stones condition.
-While the markings are still clearly visible, they have significantly faded since it was installed there in the 1800s.
-In a hundred years will anything be visible?
-Would the stone have survived better where it lay, buried under the ground by the pier?
-And how many other stones are out there waiting to be found?
+The second point is to consider the condition of the stones.
+While the markings are still clearly visible, they have significantly faded since their installation in the 1800s.
+In a hundred years, will anything still be discernible?
+Would the stone have fared better had it remained buried beneath the ground by the pier?
+And how many other stones are out there, waiting to be discovered?

 The iron fence that surrounds the stone was made by GB Smith & Co of Glasgow for the estate.
 It was probably fitted in the late 1870s